Dominic Smith Player Props: Nationals vs. Royals

 Royals Pitching Rankings

-- The 8.7 strikeouts per nine innings compiled by the Royals pitching staff ranks 14th in MLB.
+- The Royals pitching staff is 15th in the league with a collective 8.7 strikeouts per nine innings.

-- The Royals' 5.28 team ERA ranks 29th across all MLB pitching staffs.
+- The Royals have a 5.26 team ERA that ranks 29th across all MLB pitching staffs.

-- The Royals rank 21st in baseball in home runs allowed (64 total, 1.2 per game).
+- Royals pitchers combine to surrender 64 total home runs at a clip of 1.2 per game (to rank 20th in the league).

+- Lynch makes his first start of the season for the Royals.

 © 2023 Data Skrive.
 All rights reserved.